-0.10 Turkey is at the crossroads linking Asia, Europe and Africa, with 97% of its total area (777,971 km2) situated in Asia.
+- 1.32.
+Turkey is at the crossroads linking Asia, Europe and Africa, with 97% of its total area (777,971 km2) situated in Asia.
 The Dardanelles and Bosphorus straits extend from Europe to Asia and create a natural connection between the basins of the Mediterranean and Black Seas.
 The country is surrounded by four seas and has a coastline of 8,333 km.
-The Aegean and Mediterranean shorelines together exceed 4,500 km. while the Black Sea coast stretches 1,700 km. and is shared with Georgia.-Bulgaria, Romania, and ArmeniaUkrainenia, and Russia-.
-The Sea of Marmara constitutes the remainder of Turkey's coastal area.

-0.11 The geological structure, topography, climate, wildlife, and plant cover are diverse and the country can be divided into four coastal units (the Black, Marmara, Aegean, and Mediterranean Seas) and three mountainous areas.
+The Aegean and Mediterranean shorelines together exceed 4,500 km. while the Black Sea coast stretches 1,700 km. and is shared with Bulgaria, Romania, Georgia, Ukraine, and Russia.
+The Sea of Marmara constitutes the remainder of Turkey's coastal area. - 1.33.
+The geological structure, topography, climate, wildlife, and plant cover are diverse and the country can be divided into four coastal units (the Black, Marmara, Aegean, and Mediterranean Seas) and mountainous areas.
 Nearly 63% of the land has slopes steeper than 15% in average, even in the coastal areas.
 Average altitude is 1,132 m and only 10% of the country is less than 250 m above sea level.
 High mountains are concentrated in central and eastern Anatolia.
-Earthquakes, some quite powerful, occur mostly along the north Anatolian fault that runs from the Dardanelles Strait through the Eastern Black Sea mountains, paralleling the Black Sea coast.
+Earthquakes, some quite powerful, occur mostly along the north Anatolian fault that runs from the Dardanelles Strait through the

+Eastern Black Sea mountains, paralleling the Black Sea coast.
-0.12 The highly varied climate can be harsh (dry or cold), as in central, east and southeast Anatolia.
-Average annual temperatures can be from $4-18-^{\circ}C$ degrees centigrade in the central region to $18-20-^{\circ}C$ degrees centigrade on the southern coast.
-The climate is both temperate, with rain yearround, and subtropical, where summers are dry.
-Average annual precipitation is 770 mm., and may rise to 2,300 mm in Rize and drop to 326 mm in K14rşehir.

-0.13 Overall, the country is well-endowed with natural resources, such as lignite, coal, iron, copper, chrome, magnesite, boron, and salt, and more modest amounts of oil and natural gas. -Although somewhat unevenly distributed, water is plentiful and offers a ready supply for drinking, irrigation, industrial development, and hydropower generation.
+- 1.34.
+The highly varied climate can be harsh (dry or cold), as in central, east and annual southeast Anatolia.
+Average temperatures can be from 4-18°C in the central region to 18-20°C on the southern coast.
+The climate is both temperate, with rain year-round, and subtropical, where summers are drv.
+Average annual precipitation is 770 mm., and may rise to 2,300 mm in Rize and drop to 326 mm in Kýr^oehir. - 1.35.
+Overall, the country is well-endowed with natural resources, such as lignite, coal, iron, copper, chrome, magnesite, boron, and salt, and more modest amounts of oil and natural gas.
+Although somewhat unevenly distributed, water is plentiful and offers a supply for drinking, irrigation. readv industrial development, and hydropower generation.
 Forests cover about 26% of the land mass, but over half the area is degraded and unproductive.
-Finally, because the country is surrounded by water, fish supplies are diverse, but only 10% have economic value and catches are modest.
-The mountainous terrain restricts agricultural development; only 24% of the surface area is suitable, and nearly threequarters of it is prone to erosion.
+Finally, because the country is surrounded by water, fish supplies are diverse, but only 10% have economic value and catches are modest. mountainous terrain restricts agricultural development; only 24% of the surface area is suitable, and nearly three-quarters of it is prone to erosion.
 A fourth of the land is suitable for agriculture.
-The physical landscape is closely linked to environmental conditions:
+The physical landscape is closely linked to environmental conditions: - Turkey's location translates into rich biodiversity, sensitive ecological habitats and a wealth of cultural and historical resources; - The extensive shoreline and access to four seas creates difficulties for managing coastal zones and marine resources;

-- Turkey's location translates into rich biodiversity, sensitive ecological habitats and a wealth of cultural and historical resources; - The extensive shoreline and access to four seas creates difficulties for managing coastal zones and marine resources; - Earthquakes are an important natural hazard; - The mountainous and steeply sloped topography causes soil erosion and require special agricultural techniques; - Regionally-specific, heavy rainfall raises the risk of landslides and floods, while aridity combined with human activity, hastens desertification; - Uncontrolled exploitation of mineral resources causes landslides, contaminates groundwater, and threatens the safety of miners; and - Significant hydrological resources present opportunities for water management, but create environmental concerns.
+- Earthquakes are an important natural hazard; - The mountainous and steeply sloped topography causes soil erosion and require special agricultural techniques; - Regionally-specific, heavy rainfall raises the risk of landslides and floods, while aridity combined with human activity, hastens desertification; - Uncontrolled exploitation of mineral resources causes landslides, contaminates groundwater, and threatens the safety of miners; and - Significant hydrological resources present opportunities for water management, but create environmental concerns.